d3akhtar/Bug-Database/README.md

-This is a Bug Report System that currently utilizes HTML, CSS, JavaScript, Bootstrap, and PHP.
+This is a Bug Report System that currently utilizes HTML, CSS, JavaScript, NodeJS, Bootstrap, SQL, and JQuery.
 The purpose of this website is to let users input bugs/errors into a database.

 SQL and Node, along with some node packages are required.